Richard G. Stilwell

-Richard Giles Stilwell (February 24, 1917 – December 25, 1991) was a United States Army general who served as Commander United States Forces Korea from 1973 to 1976, and acting Commander of the U.S. Army Pacific from September to December 1974.
+Richard Giles Stilwell (24 February 1917 – 25 December 1991) was a United States Army general who served as Commander United States Forces Korea from 1973 to 1976, and acting Commander of the U.S. Army Pacific from September to December 1974.
 He was not closely related to General Joseph W. Stilwell.

 Early life and education

 Born in Buffalo, New York, in 1917, Stilwell attended Brown University before graduating from the United States Military Academy in 1938 with a commission into the Corps of Engineers.
 He subsequently attended the U.S. Army War College.

 Career

-World War II

-During World War II, Stilwell participated in the Normandy invasion, and briefly served under General Patton immediately after the war during the occupation of Europe.
+During World War II, Stilwell participated in the Normandy invasion, and briefly served under General George S. Patton immediately after the war during the occupation of Europe.
 From there he was a special military advisor to the U.S. Embassy in Rome before serving in the Central Intelligence Agency.

-Cold War

-Major commands for Stilwell included Commander of the U.S. Military Assistance Command, Thailand (MACTHAI) from 1965 to 1967.
-From there he commanded the 1st Armored Division at Fort Hood, Texas, from 1967 to 1968.
-After his return to Vietnam, Stilwell commanded the XXIV Corps from 1968 to 1969.

-Korean War

 During the Korean War, Stilwell commanded the 15th Infantry Regiment, and was a senior advisor to the I Republic of Korea (ROK) Army Corps.
-In Vietnam, General Westmoreland appointed Stilwell as his Chief of Staff.